orhanobut/hawk/README.md

 ```

 ##### Benchmark result
-Done with Nexus 4, Android L
+Done with Nexus 4, Android L. Note that this is not certain values, I just made a few runs and show it to give you an idea.

 <img src='https://github.com/orhanobut/hawk/blob/master/images/benchmark.png'/>